Article by: Lori Beth Stewart, M.A., CCC-SLP

 “Not” can be a difficult concept to teach for some children with language disorders.
 You can model this word when a child refuses an activity or food by saying “Oh okay that’s not what you want.”

 This is a particularly useful word for children who become frustrated easily.
 As soon as they start refusing an activity or food you can model “all done” a few times and then take the thing they are refusing away.
 You can also model “all done” at the end of every meal and playtime

 All done go, want all done, I all done, I not all done

 Try our Free Online Screening Tool

-If you are not in therapy and you are wondering if your child may be falling behind in the areas of speech and/or language, please try our online screening tool.
+If you are not in therapy and you are wondering if your child may be falling behind with sensory processing, fine motor skills, speech and language or developmental milestones, please try our online screening tool.
 You will be given a survey of age-appropriate milestones for speech, language, gross motor skills, fine motor skills and sensory processing for children ages 1-6.